DanielYiuBot/ustfighters/README.md

 Keys used in game (can be changed): arrow keys for movement (down key does nothing currently), spacebar for attack, t for toggle cheat mode

-Some player accounts are created for testing (currently there are no scripts updating the game stats):
+Some player accounts are created for testing:

 | Username|Password|Display name |
 |---------|--------|-------------|